JochenFM/MS3_VideoLibrary/TESTING.md

 In response to the [W3C - HTML](https://validator.w3.org/) errors shown:

 - that the frameborder attribute on the iframe is obsolete, I removed it entirely,
-- that I had a number of stray end tags, closed a number of < divs > properly.
+- that I had a number of stray end tags, I closed a number of < divs > properly.

-I was unable to solve the "duplicate ID" error, however, referring to the modal structures across the templates, as I needed both btn-flat classes but styled differently.
-As these are Materialize Css classes, I could not remove them without messing up the button structure, so the only solution I saw was to use an id selector on one of them.
+I was unable to solve the "duplicate ID" error, however, referring to the modal structures across the templates.

-Validation by URL input now returns:
+I assume this error occurs because I insert the same modal structure with the delete-button ID on three different templates which counteracts the idea of a unique ID.
+This is the only error that remains.

 [CSS Lint](http://csslint.net/) - 0 errors, 19 warnings - **PASS**